sophieghafari/Data-Science-for-Business-Real-world-Case-Studies---HR-Department-Code/README.md

 ## Note from Me
 The data was provided by the HR Department section of a Udemy course called "Data Science for Business | 6 Real-world Case Studies."

-In the process I managed to build the full machine-learning pipeline on my own, relying primarily on my independent understanding rather than the course videos or slides.My primary purpose of using Udemy was as a validation to my final work as well as a way to get useable clean data.
+In the process I managed to build the full machine-learning pipeline on my own, relying primarily on my independent understanding rather than the course videos or slides.
+My primary purpose of using Udemy was as a validation to my final work as well as a way to get useable clean data.